Kong/ngx_wasm_module/README.md

 ## Install

-A release is produced from the `main` branch everyday at 6am UTC, referred to as a "nightly" release; see the [Nightly release tag](https://github.com/Kong/ngx_wasm_module/releases/tag/nightly) to download the latest nightly release assets.
+A release is produced from the `main` branch every Monday, referred to as the "nightly" release channel.
+The nightly releases are considered unstable.
+The release interval may change in the future.
+See the [Nightly release tag](https://github.com/Kong/ngx_wasm_module/releases/tag/nightly) to download released artifacts.

 Every release produces the following artifacts, for different installation methods and usage purposes:

+- `wasmx-$release-$runtime-$arch-$os.tar.gz`: a pre-compiled `nginx` executable
+  built with ngx_wasm_module (i.e. **WasmX**) for the specified runtime/architecture/OS.
 - `ngx_wasm_module-$release.tar.gz`: a tarball of the ngx_wasm_module release.
-  To be built alongside Nginx at compilation time with `--add-module=` or `--add-dynamic-module=`.
-See [INSTALL.md](INSTALL.md) for instructions and examples on how to do so.
+  To be compiled alongside Nginx with `--add-module=` or `--add-dynamic-module=`.
+See [INSTALL.md](INSTALL.md) for instructions and examples.
-- `wasmx-$release-$runtime-$arch-$os.tar.gz`: a pre-compiled binary of Nginx built with ngx_wasm_module (i.e. "WasmX") for the specified runtime/architecture/OS.
-Invoke the self-contained `nginx` binary appropriately.

 [Back to TOC](#table-of-contents)

 ## Documentation

+### Development

+See [DEVELOPER.md](DEVELOPER.md) for developer resources on building this module from source and other general development processes.

+See a term you are unfamiliar with?
+Consult the [code lexicon](DEVELOPER.md#code-lexicon).

+For a primer on the code's layout and architecture, see the [code layout](DEVELOPER.md#code-layout) section.

 ### proxy-wasm SDK